hollypro87/html-css-refactor/Solved/README.md

 5. Remove float classes from "content" images in html and combine code in css.
 6. Update footer to id instead of class.
 7. Removed redundant img tag from cost management image.
+8. Undo "benefits" changes but update to all one class.
+Consolidated styles in css for all "benefits" under "benefit-sections" class.